-Brassica oleracea var. gemmifera is the variety of plant that produces the widely cultivated Brussel Sprouts.
+Brassica oleracea (Gemmifera group) is the variety of plant that produces the widely cultivated Brussel Sprouts.
 This plant is a medium-sized herbaceous biennial that produces small round buds along its erect stem that are used as a staple vegetable in roast dinners.
 With a long harvesting season they are an important winter crop in a rotation.

 Depending on the cultivar, Brussel sprouts are ready to harvest from September to February.
 The sprouts can be picked by hand from the stem.